richard775588/personal_database/personal database/README.md

-# Personal Knowledge Base Assistant 🤖📚
+# Personal Knowledge Base Assistant （我的個人資料庫）

 A personal knowledge base you talk to through Telegram.
 Send a note to save it; ask a question and the bot retrieves your relevant notes and answers from them — a complete